Beale Piano: Australian manufacture

+(By 1908, there were 400 employees at the Sydney factory.)

 Beale introduced the all-iron tuning system, for which a patent was granted in 1902.
 This tuning system was referred to in earlier Beale pianos as the "Beale-Vader tuning system".

 Also, Beale focused on making pianos with local timbers and sought to make pianos which were suited to the changeable Australian climate.

-The Beale factory was self-contained and made every element of the pianos, resulting in a broad range of trades working to produce instruments.

-Activities conducted in the factory included:
+In time the company used timbers from North Queensland for the veneers.
+Australian iron was used to make the patented frames in the company's foundries, as well as Australian copper, and felt from Australian merino wool.